 What Is a Class H Felony in Wisconsin?

-A Class H felony warrants a fine of up to $10,000 and/or up to six years in prison, and is the least serious felony besides a Class I Felony.
+A Class H felony warrants a fine of up to $10,000 and/or up to six years in prison and is the least severe felony besides a Class I Felony.

-Class H Felonies may be on the less serious end of the felony scale, but they still require good legal representation in order to be sure that your side of the story is heard and understood.
+Class H Felonies may be on the less severe end of the felony scale, but they still require good legal representation to ensure your side of the story is heard and understood.

 Types of Class H Felonies Stangl Law Can Defend in Court